Student loans in the United States: 2010s

+2020s

+Starting in March 2020, federal student loan borrowers received temporary relief from student loan payments during the COVID-19 pandemic.
+This relief was subsequently extended multiple times, and expired at the end of June 2023.
+According to repayment data released by the Education Department, in December 2021, just 1.2 percent of borrowers were continuing to pay down their loans during the over two years of optional deferment.

 In 2021, student loan servicers began dropping out of the federal student loan business, including FedLoan Servicing on July 8, Granite State Management and Resources on July 20, and Navient on September 28.
-According to Sallie Mae, as of 2021, 1 in 8 families lenders are using private student loans when federal financing doesn't cover all college costs.
+According to Sallie Mae, as of 2021, 1 in 8 families are using private student loans when federal financing does not cover all college costs.

 In July 2021, the U.S. Second Circuit Court of Appeals ruled that private student loans are dischargeable in bankruptcy, following two other cases.

 In August 2021, the Biden administration announced it would use executive action to cancel $5.8 billion in student loans held by 323,000 people who are permanently disabled.

-Starting in March 2020, federal student loan borrowers received temporary relief from student loan payments during the COVID-19 pandemic.
-This relief was subsequently extended multiple times, and is set to expire at the end of June 2023.

-According to repayment data released by the Education Department, in December 2021, just 1.2 percent of borrowers were continuing to pay down their loans during the over two years of optional deferment.
+In November 2022, federal judge William Alsup ruled for immediate relief for about 200,000 student debtors and in April 2023 US Supreme Justice Elena Kagan declined to grant emergency relief to three for-profit colleges.

+In the 30 years from 1991–1992 to 2021–2022, private college tuitions (adjusted for inflation) doubled, while public school tuitions increased by 2.5 times.
+In 1991–1992, state and local governments covered about three-quarters of the cost of public college, with tuition paying for the remaining quarter, but by 2021–2022, significant funding cuts to higher education resulted in governments only covering about half the current costs.
+In addition, since federal student loans do not limit the amount a lender can borrow, this has allowed public as well as private colleges to increase their tuitions.

-In February 2023, the U.S. Supreme Court was scheduled to hear oral arguments in Biden v.
+In February 2023, the U.S. Supreme Court heard oral arguments in Biden v.
 Nebraska concerning President Biden's order to cancel student loan debt for an estimated 40 million debtors.
+In June 2023, the U.S. Supreme Court ruled in favor of Nebraska to block Biden's plan to forgive federal student loans.

+In April 2025, Linda McMahon announced that the Department of Education would resume garnishment of the wages of student debtors whose loans are in default.

+The second Trump administration restricted access to the Public Service Loan Forgiveness program while DHS announced it would offer "student loan forgiveness and repayment options" to Immigration and Customs Enforcement (ICE) recruits.